brickpool/logo/doc/PG-Protocol.md

 Padding | `00` | Padding Byte
 Data | `00 7f ..
 00` | data block
 Trailer | `aa` | End Delimiter
->Figure LOGO response message
+>Figure _LOGO!_ Response message

 ### Command Query
-All commands are packed into a message by the DTE sending device, which have a known structure.
+All commands are packed into a message by the _DTE_ sending device, which have a known structure.
 Valid command codes are in the range of `01` to `55` hexadecimal.
-Some of these codes apply to all LOGO controllers, while some codes apply only to certain models.
+Some of these codes apply to all _LOGO!_ controllers, while some codes apply only to certain models.
 Current codes are described in the following chapters.

-When a message is sent from a DTE to a LOGO device the _Command Code_ field tells the LOGO what kind of action to perform.
-Examples are to read the RUN/STOP operation mode; to read the data contents; to read the diagnostic status of the LOGO; to write some designated data; or to allow loading, recording, or verifying the program within the LOGO.
+When a message is sent from a _DTE_ to a _LOGO!_ device the _Command Code_ field tells the _LOGO!_ what kind of action to perform.
+Examples are to read the RUN/STOP operation mode; to read the data contents; to read the diagnostic status of the _LOGO!_; to write some designated data; or to allow loading, recording, or verifying the program within the _LOGO!_.

 Start | Content
 --- | ---